-Waste Incineration: Could Burning Rubbish Be Good For Australia?
+Waste Incineration: Is Waste-Burning Good For Australia? 🏭

-In mid 2018 – it is widely understood that the Australian waste management sector is in turmoil due to new restrictions in exporting recycling commodities.
-In today’s blog – we take a new look at whether waste incineration – basically burning trash has any part to play in the future of waste collection in this country.
+In today’s blog, we take a new look at whether waste incineration, basically burning trash, would play any part in the future of waste collection in this country.

-In the world of reducing waste – the best thing is to reduce usage of commodities in the first place – and hence reduce the waste that is produced.
+In the world of reducing waste, the best thing is to reduce the usage of commodities in the first place.

 This could be as easy as bringing a reusable cup when you go for your morning flat white – or saying no to a plastic straw.
 Many steps like this – such as not using plastic bags – can have big impacts over time.

 Many governments around the world are also seeking to phase out single-use plastics.